ysyk2021/the-decision-strategist-how-to-think-strategically-and-make-impactful-decisions/src/chapter-4-1.md

-# Using Decision Trees and Scenario Planning for Complex Decisions

-## Introduction

 Making decisions can be a complex process, especially when faced with multiple potential outcomes and uncertainties.
 In such situations, decision trees and scenario planning are valuable tools that can help us think strategically and make impactful decisions.
 This chapter will explore the concepts of decision trees and scenario planning and demonstrate how they can be effectively used to navigate complex decision-making scenarios.